luigifreda/pyslam/README.md

 As mentioned above, only `DBoW2`, `DBoW3`, and `VLAD` require pre-trained vocabularies.

-#### Verify your loop detection configuration and verify vocabulary compability
+#### Verify your loop detection configuration and verify vocabulary compatibility

 ##### Loop detection method based on a pre-trained vocabulary

 When selecting a **loop detection method based on a pre-trained vocabulary** (such as `DBoW2`, `DBoW3`, and `VLAD`), ensure the following:
 1. The back-end and the front-end are using the same descriptor type (this is also automatically checked for consistency) or their descriptor managers are independent (see further details in the configuration options `LoopDetectorConfigs` available in [pyslam/loop_closing/loop_detector_configs.py](pyslam/loop_closing/loop_detector_configs.py)).
-2. A corresponding pre-trained vocubulary is available.
+2. A corresponding pre-trained vocabulary is available.
 For more details, refer to the [vocabulary management section](#vocabulary-management).

 ##### Missing vocabulary for the selected front-end descriptor type